Silverman-Lab/mutt/README.md

 ### Note on file paths
 `parse.R` scripts should specify file paths relative to the root `data_repository` directory.

-### Helper Functions:
+### Helper Scripts:
 `repoparser.py` a parser check function to check the structure and execution of each individual parser.
 (Needs work) `obtainpublicationinfo_pmid.py` using a list of PMIDs, this functionality can be integrated into each parser to obtain the manuscript information from NCBI (Script works, but python and each parse script is in R.)
 `zip-push-gitlfs.sh` run from terminal in the repository directory when you are ready to push and it will compress your files with .zip and upload with gitlfs
+`downloadrepoaspkl.py` convert the repo to a .pkl object `loadRDataintopython.ipynb` example using rpy2 to load the RData object returned from `microbialscalerepo.R` into python

 ### Wrapper functions for MicrobialScaleRepository package:
 `microbialscalerepo.R` function to call parse scripts (with selection of individual studies) and optionally store in .Rdata object
-`microbialscalerepo.py` function to call parse scripts (with selection of individual studies) and optionally store in .pkl object

 ## For now, functionality: